 - Steel is a common building material for long-span structures.
 Steel is strong and relatively lightweight, so it is suitable for the building frame and/or the outside cladding.
 Legacy was an innovator when it shifted to solid steel frames a few years back.
 It allows us to create long-span spaces up to 300 feet wide.

 - Wood, particularly wooden trusses, may be used for smaller long-span buildings.
-Long wooden beams are more expensive and harder to locate, so wood is less common for larger buildings.
+Long wooden beams are more expensive and harder to locate, making wood less common for larger buildings.

-- Structural fabric is a common choice for long-span structures because fabric structures are lightweight, inexpensive and can quickly cover large surfaces.
+- Structural fabric is a common choice for long-span structures because fabric structures are lightweight, inexpensive, and can quickly cover large surfaces.
 Legacy uses a PVC-based fabric called Exxotec™ that is unique to our buildings.
-It’s tough, it’s beautiful and it has a 25-year pro-rated warranty (for the 28 oz. fabric).
+It’s tough, beautiful, and has a 25-year pro-rated warranty (for the 28 oz. fabric).

 In addition to strong frames and tough exterior cladding, Legacy fully customizes every building we install.
 There are no off-the-shelf buildings because we believe every customer has unique requirements.
 Our design team isn’t interested in shoe-horning you into a building that only partially meets your needs.
 Contact Legacy if you want the whole package: a long-span building that is state-of-the-art in terms of engineering and functionality.